rayanthefirst/Automated-Trading-Systems/README.md

 This automated trading system uses trailing stops at its core; many brokerages provide the trailing stop order that can has the ability to limit potential loss without placing a limit on maximum gains.

 ### Includes:
--Startup manager that controls scheduling, programs as subprocesses -Bot that executes trades, sends emails, adjusts trail percentages, edits CSV configuration files, records trades to CSV -Backtester that collects market data, runs strategies and updates bot parameters for next trading session, customizable parameters with manual use
+-Startup manager that controls scheduling, programs as subprocesses, uses open source INI files -Bot that executes trades, sends emails, adjusts trail percentages, edits CSV configuration files, records trades to CSV -Backtester that collects market data, runs strategies and updates bot parameters for next trading session, customizable parameters with manual use

 ### Future Functionaity:
--Backtesting predicted prices using LSTM machine learning model -Outside real time hour trading
+-Backtesting predicted prices using LSTM machine learning model
+-Outside real time hour trading
 -Production Code rewritten in C++ for speed up
--Shared memory for Backtestermulti (multiprocessed backtester) to avoid forking on non linux systems -Trailing amount option
+-Shared memory for Backtestermulti (multiprocessed backtester) to avoid forking on non linux systems
+-Trailing amount option
 -Stock selector: picks best stocks to use autonomously

 <!-- For example: